'We played on Thursday' - Solskjaer blames Europa League ties for Man Utd's slow starts in Premier League | Goal.com

 However, Fernandes came on for the second period to inspire the Red Devils to a 3-1 triumph as Paul Pogba, Rashford and Mason Greenwood all got on the scoresheet.

-Pogba and Greenwood also scored in the Manchester outfit's most recent comeback away at Tottenham last Sunday as they responded to a first-half strike from Son Heung-min by storming to a 3-1 success.
+Pogba and Greenwood also scored in the Manchester outfit's most recent comeback away at Tottenham last Sunday as they responded to a first-half strike from Son Heung-min by storming to another 3-1 success.